• HOME

 • Town: San Marcos La Laguna

-Lush Atitlán is an Instagrammer’s delight, with tropical, jungly gardens, aesthetic healthy food, and rooms with clean and bohemian-style decor.
-While the views are not as drool-worthy as other places to stay in Lake Atitlan, the grounds of the hotel are beautiful and give a special vibe.
+Lush Atitlán is a photographer’s delight, with tropical gardens, aesthetic healthy food, and rooms with clean and bohemian decor.
+While the views are not as drool-worthy as other places to stay in Lake Atitlan, the grounds of the hotel are beautiful and give off a special vibe.

-The hotel has a variety of room offerings; choose from honeymoon suites, deluxe rooms with king beds, standard rooms with shared showers, and more.
-There are several types of accommodation options for every travel style — click here to check room rates!
+Lush has a variety of room offerings, including honeymoon suites, deluxe rooms with king beds, standard rooms with shared showers, and more.
+With several types of accommodation options, there’s something to suit everyone and every budget — click here to check room rates!

 If you’re vibin’ with San Marcos but not with Lush Atitlán, then check out these other popular hotels in San Marcos La Laguna — Eagle’s Nest or the El Dragon Hotel.